Los Angeles Rams vs. Minnesota Vikings NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- Los Angeles and its opponents have combined to score more than 49 points in seven of 14 games this season.
+- Los Angeles and its opponents have gone over the current 48.5-point total in seven of 14 games (50%) this season.

 Rams stats and trends

-- When Los Angeles puts up more than 24.4 points, it is 6-4 against the spread and 9-1 overall.
+- When Los Angeles scores more than 24.4 points, it is 6-4 against the spread and 9-1 overall.

-- Los Angeles is 4-2 against the spread and 5-1 overall when the team piles up over 380.6 yards.
+- Los Angeles is 4-2 against the spread and 5-1 overall when the team amasses over 380.6 yards.

-- The Rams have turned the ball over 15 times this season, four fewer than the Vikings have forced (19).
+- This year, the Rams have 15 turnovers, four fewer than the Vikings have takeaways (19).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Vikings.